The Nutty Professor (2008 film): Plot

-Harold Kelp is a young inventor.
-He is frequently attacked in his visions by his fear, which takes the form of a group of burly dodgeball players as well as a black monster.
+Harold Kelp, a young inventor, is frequently attacked in his visions by his fear, which takes the form of a group of burly dodgeball players as well as a black monster.
 After encountering an angry mob involved in his bad inventions, Harold is informed by his robot assistant, Robin that he will be sent away to a science academy where his grandfather, Julius Kelp has taken up a duty as Professor.

-Upon his arrival, Harold befriends a duo of misfits, Zeke and Ned who welcomes him into their dorm, has a run in with a bully named Brad and meets a beautiful girl named Polly McGregor whom he becomes enamoured with.
-Wanting to impress Polly, Harold gets his hands on his grandfather's secret elixir, the Secrets of Love, which he believes will help him win her affection.
-He drinks it, unleashing his cooler, hipper alter ego Jack, who causes mischief.
+Upon his arrival, Harold is welcomed by his grandfather, befriends a duo of misfits, Zeke and Ned who welcomes him into their dorm, has a run in with a bully named Brad and meets a beautiful girl named Polly McGregor whom he becomes enamored with.
+Harold's first tasked assignment as a student is inventing a custom motorbike where it will be used in a race against other students.
+Harold works hard on his project, but is held back by his crush on Polly and his fear.
+That night, Harold stumbles upon the Secrets of Love, the elixir formula that brought out his grandfather's more confident self.
+Hoping his new personality will win over Polly's affection, Harold overrides Robin to grant him access to the formulas data and creates an elixir.
+He drinks it, unleashing his cooler, hipper alter ego Jack.

-Jack starts out popular with the students, but his behavior and ego get out of hand.
-Also, because of Jack, Harold is failing classes.
-When he learns of Harold's problem, Julius transforms into Buddy Love to teach Harold to be himself.
-Later on, Harold's fear is accidentally brought to life by one of Julius' inventions, but he manages to defeat it by facing it.

-Jack says good-bye to Harold and disappears into him, leaving Harold to share a kiss with Polly.
+Jack starts out successfully impressing Polly, but because of him, Harold is now missing classes.
+Jack's behavior soon gets out of hand when he goes on a date with Polly at the Pit, and joins Brad and Tad in picking on Harold's friend Zeke, which results in a fight between the three latter students in class the next day.
+Polly converses with Harold saying that her date with Jack went horrible and she'd never date anyone who acts like him.
+After Polly takes Harold out on a motorbike ride, Harold finds out that Polly is starting to like him, and declares he might not need Jack anymore.
+Jack himself then pops out of a mirror and drags Harold into his mind where he declares he wants to be freed from his subconscious, and reminds him that he needs him for the upcoming race.